ONC-PRO Renewal Information

-Candidates who are renewing by Option 1 (ONC-PRO) or by Option 3 (Test + ONC-PRO) must earn points for renewal by completing professional development activities.
+To renew by Option 1 (ONC-PRO) or by Option 3 (Test + ONC-PRO) candidates must earn points for renewal by completing professional development activities.
+These are ONC-PRO points.

-- June 15, 2013 – Submit your application, logs and fee and you’ll be entered to win one of five lifetime of free certification renewal prizes.
-Plus, you’ll save $100 off the final deadline fee.
+- June 15, 2015 – be entered to win a lifetime of free renewal and save $100 off the final deadline fee by submitting your application and ONC-PRO logs

-Candidates must pass the certification examination and meet the requirements for ONC-PRO during the year in which their certification expires.
-Applications for Option 3 (Test + Renewal) and ONC-PRO Logs must be received by the application deadline for the desired test window.
-Refer to the 2013 Application Deadline Dates & Fees for test application deadlines.
+Candidates renewing by test must meet the test application deadline date and pass the examination during the year in which certification expires.
+Candidates renewing by Option 3 must pass the certification examination and meet the requirements for ONC-PRO during the year in which certification expires.
+Applications for Option 2, and Applications and ONC-PRO logs for Option 3 must be received by the application deadline for the desired test window.
+Refer to the 2015 Application Deadline Dates & Fees.

 ONC-PRO requires the renewal candidate to earn a minimum number of points by completing professional development activities in one or more categories.
 The categories include: continuing nursing education (CNE), continuing medical education (CME), academic education, publications, presentations, precepting, or volunteer service.
 Candidates are not required to submit points in every category.

-- OCN® renewal candidates - 100 points, at least 65 of which must be of adult oncology content
+- OCN® renewal candidates - 100 points, at least 65 in adult oncology

-- CPON® and CPHON® renewal candidates - 100 points, at least 80 of which must be of pediatric content.
-Of the 80 pediatric content points, at least 50 must be of pediatric oncology content.
+- CPON® and CPHON® renewal candidates - 100 points, at least 80 in pediatrics.
+Of the 80 pediatric points, at least 50 must be in pediatric oncology.

-- CBCN® renewal candidates – 100 points, at least 65 of which must be of breast care content
+- CBCN® renewal candidates – 100 points, at least 65 in breast care.

-Candidates may accrue points in any or all categories.
-However, there are restrictions on the points that may be submitted in the categories of CME and Precepting/Volunteer Service.
+Points may be earned in any or all categories.
+However, there are limits on points that may be submitted in the categories of Continuing Medical Education and Precepting/Volunteer Service.
 A maximum of 50% of the required points may be CME (50 points for OCN®, CBCN®, and CPON®, 62.5 points for AOCN®, AOCNP®, and AOCNS®.
 A maximum of 20% of the required points may be in Precepting and Volunteer Service combined (20 points for OCN®, CBCN®, and CPON®; 25 points for AOCN®, AOCNP®, and AOCNS®.

 - Continuing Nursing Education